 What Damages Can Be Recovered in a Wrongful Death Claim?

-The purpose of a wrongful death claim is to compensate surviving family members for the losses they have suffered as a result of their loved one’s untimely death.
+The purpose of a wrongful death claim is to compensate surviving family members for the losses they have suffered as a result of their loved one's untimely death.
 While no amount of money can compensate for such a profound loss, the damages awarded in a successful claim can help ease the financial burden and provide a sense of justice and accountability.
+Some of the types of damages that may be available in a wrongful death claim include:- Medical bills related to the deceased's final injury or illness

 - Funeral and burial expenses